 We don't want to spend too much time in this article focusing on what a Chapter 13 bankruptcy is, but we did write a Chapter 13 Bankruptcy article that breaks down things that are useful to know.

 You should understand each of the three types of potential fees that you may have to pay through a Chapter 13 bankruptcy.
-Our Chapter 13 bankruptcy calculator below takes into consider each of these three fees based on where you live, but it's very important to understand these fees.
 The good news is that these fees are included in the Chapter 13 plan, but it's important to know what you are paying in that plan

 As such, there is a trustee fee that is part of the Chapter 13 plan payment.
 Our Chapter 13 calculator takes this fee into the calculation, but you may be interested to see the Schedules of Actual Administrative Expenses of Administering a Chapter 13 Plan as of May 1, 2020.
 The fees are broken out by district, so you would just need to search for your state and district to see those fees.